NeuralVFX/basic-unreal-libtorch-plugin/USAGE.md

 #### LibTorchViewer - Actor Class
 - Actor Class which displays LibTorch output as a texture
 - On every tick, this retrieves and updates texture
-- Texture is queried from `UDataStorageGameInstance`
+- The texture is queried from `UDataStorageGameInstance`

 #### cDataStoageWrapper - Object Class
 - Wrapper for `export_wrapper.dll`